syntax-society/izettle-webhook/README.md

 			"logFilename": "(the name of the file for the regular logging)" }

-- izettle-webhook.php - The endpoint for the webhook.
+- `izettle-webhook.php`: The endpoint for the webhook.
 This is the file that receives the HTTP requests from iZettle
-- .htaccess - A simple htaccess file that restricts access to all files except `izettle-webhook.php`
+- `.htaccess`: A simple htaccess file that restricts access to all files except `izettle-webhook.php`
-- composer.json - The Composer configuration which specifies which PHP libraries we're using
+- `composer.json`: The Composer configuration which specifies which PHP libraries we're using
-- Event.php - The PHP class describing the whole event.
+- `Event.php`: The PHP class describing the whole event.
 This is essentially a PHP representation of the JSON data sent from iZettle.
-- Model.php - The superclass of a lot of these PHP classes.
+- `Model.php`: The superclass of a lot of these PHP classes.
 Serializes as JSON and sets properties according to an array received in its constructor.
 Also deserializes these child properties into corresponding objects.